 We got our beginning in 1954 and ever since then we have been manufacturing custom rubber extrusion solutions for customers around the world!
 We are a family and employee owned business dedicated to ensuring that our customers are receiving customer care that cannot be matched by the competition!
 Visit our website today to learn more about what we may be able to do for you!

-Overall, rubber extrusions offer a cost-effective solution for various commercial, industrial, and residential functions.
-Their ability to provide effective sealing, cushioning, and protection against environmental factors makes them indispensable in many industries, contributing to improved product performance, increased energy efficiency, and enhanced safety in numerous applications.
+Rubber extrusions provide a cost-effective solution across commercial, industrial, and residential sectors.
+They excel in sealing, cushioning, and protecting against environmental factors, playing a crucial role in enhancing product performance, energy efficiency, and safety across diverse applications.

 History

-By the early 20th century, scientists were synthesizing rubber.
-In 1909, Bayer employees working out of Elberfeld, Germany polymerized Isoprene.
-Just a year later, Sergei Vasilievich Lebedev, a Russian scientist, developed another synthetic rubber, this one derived from butadiene.
-This synthetic rubber went on to be an important material for Russia during World War I.
+In the early 20th century, scientists embarked on the synthesis of rubber.
+In 1909, Bayer researchers in Elberfeld, Germany successfully polymerized Isoprene.
+Soon after, in 1910, Sergei Vasilievich Lebedev, a Russian scientist, pioneered another synthetic rubber derived from butadiene.
+This innovation proved crucial for Russia during World War I, establishing synthetic rubber as a pivotal material.

 Materials Processed